 Exercise is Medicine is a global health initiative, designed to encourage GP’s and other health care providers to include physical activity when creating treatment plans for patients.
 (Take a look)

 Group exercise not only helps to improve motivation, but can also enable us to perform better, whilst keeping up with fitness companions.
 There’s a whole world of group fitness options out there, from gym-based classes to more extreme outdoor sports.
-2017 will see a rise in group exercise, this being the first time it’s featured in the top 20 fitness trends.
+2018 will see a rise in group exercise thanks to its sociable nature and motivational new styles.

 Body Weight Training

 Though science says there’s little evidence fitness trackers are effective, the professionals involved in the ACSM’s survey say wearable tech is still big business.
-This year, we’ve seen activity trackers, smartwatches, heart rate monitors, and GPS tracking devices.
-Stand by for the next wave, including smart glasses, smart fabrics, and interactive textiles which are expected to take 2017 by storm.
+This year, we’ve seen activity trackers, smart watches, heart rate monitors, and GPS tracking devices.
+Stand by for the next wave, including smart glasses, smart fabrics, and interactive textiles which are expected to take 2018 by storm.